 The same PE-backed CPTO tracked what percentage of customers ran the latest software version within three months of release.
 Slow adoption indicates legacy drag that compounds at scale and suppresses NRR.
 A metric boards increasingly scrutinise at exit.

-The cohort flagged this independently across sectors.
-Operating partners "take roadmaps for facts" without understanding that every item on it is a hypothesis to be tested, not a delivery commitment.
-The gap sets boards up for disappointment every time.
+The cohort flagged this independently in different sectors.
+Operating partners "take roadmaps for facts" without understanding that every product idea is a hypothesis to be tested, not a guaranteed construction timeline.
+The misalignment creates unrealistic performance expectations.

 Across the interviews, the same patterns kept coming up in the leaders who moved valuations, and in the ones who struggled.
 Not soft skills.
-Specific, testable capabilities.
+Specific, assessable capabilities.

 A CPO who has led through market transitions described it as needing "an inner CFO to assess what you're doing and the return, and understand the expectations of return."
 This is not surface-level awareness of metrics.
 It means owning the commercial case for every product decision and being able to defend it at board level in financial language.